catalyst-cloud/catalystcloud-docs/source/kubernetes/ingress.rst

 provides visibility of the originating servers IP address to the backend services.

-There are 2 sets of configuration we need to enable for this support to function.
+There are 2 sets of configuration which we need to enable for this support to function.

 The configuration for the Nginx ingress requires the following parameters to be enabled.

 * ``use-proxy-protocol``
-  Enables or disables the PROXY protocol to receive client connection (real IP address) information passed through proxy servers and load balancers.
+  Will enable or disable the PROXY protocol to receive client connection (real IP address) information passed through proxy servers and load balancers.

 * ``use-forwarded-headers``
   If true, NGINX passes the incoming X-Forwarded-* headers to upstreams.
 Use